How to Monitor Traffic on the Network

 There are claims that optical taps have been found on police networks in the Netherlands and Germany, and the FBI investigated one discovered on Verizon's network in the US.

-Eavesdropping Via Light, Audio, and Other Unusual Means
+Eavesdropping Via Light, Audio, and Other Unexpected Means

 Interactive keyboard use can be "eavesdropped" by means you might not expect.